CleverRaven/Cataclysm-DDA/doc/PRACTICE_RECIPES.md

 - must not define a `result` or `difficulty`
 - may define `byproducts`

 The `practice_data` field is required for practice recipes, and must be defined.
+It is an object with its own fields, as follows:

+- `min_difficulty` - Lowest skill level when practice recipe can be attempted.
+- `max_difficulty` - Highest skill level difficulty you will get credit for when practicing.
+- `skill_limit` - Hard cap on highest skill level that can be obtained.
+Optional, default max skill level (10).
+This should not be set higher than `max_difficulty` + 1.

-It sets a minimum and maximum difficulty level.
-The difficulty of the recipe will match your current skill level as long as it is within those bounds.  `practice_data` can also set a hard cap on the maximum level that can be attained via the recipe, overriding (lowering) the normal limit based on difficulty.
+The difficulty of the recipe will match your current *practical* skill level if it is between `min_difficulty` and `max_difficulty`.

 The "category" and "subcategory" fields tell where the recipe should appear in the crafting menu.
 Use category "CC_PRACTICE" for practice recipes, and set a subcategory like "CSC_TAILORING" to make